chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

 		syslibflags    = -ldl -lm -lz

-We also recommend that you create environment variables that hold the path to your Chombo and `PlasmaC` libraries.
+We also recommend that you create environment variables that hold the path to your `Chombo` and `PlasmaC` libraries.
 For example,

 .. code-block:: c++

 		CHOMBO_HOME=/usr/local/Chombo-3.2
 		PLASMAC_HOME=/home/foo/plasmac

-These two environment variables are used in the `PlasmaC` makefile system so that our makefiles can find both Chombo and `PlasmaC`.
+These two environment variables are used in the `PlasmaC` makefile system so that our makefiles can find both `Chombo` and `PlasmaC`.

 .. _Chap:Compiling:

 Compiling `PlasmaC`
 ---------------------

-Currently, all of `PlasmaC` is compiled into your mini-applications.
-While this is something that we are working on improving, this means that there is no separate build for the `PlasmaC` source code and your application files.
-You will *not* be able to install `PlasmaC` separately; compilation is only possible once a user case has been set up.

-Once an application has been set up, compiling is done by
+In `PlasmaC`, each problem is compiled as a mini-application into a subfolder.
+Mini-apps are usually set up through a Python pre-compilation script that generates the required source code, makefiles, and simulation parameters.
+There is no separate build for the `PlasmaC` source code and your own application files and you will *not* be able to install `PlasmaC` separately.
+Once an application has been set up, the makefile system tracks the necessary `Chombo` and `PlasmaC` source files.
+Compiling is done in the subfolder that houses your mini-app:

 .. code-block:: bash

    make -s -j 16 DIM=2 <application_name>

-Compiling must be performed from the folder which houses your makefile.

 .. _Chap:Visualization: